d12frosted/elpa-mirror/gnu/consult-readme.txt

     Instead of `consult-completion-in-region', you may prefer to see the completions directly in the buffer as a small popup.
 In that case, I recommend either the [Corfu] or the [Company] package.
-There is a technical caveat of `consult-completion-in-region' in combination
+There is a technical limitation of `consult-completion-in-region' in
-    with Lsp-mode or Eglot.
+    combination with Lsp-mode or Eglot.
 The Lsp server relies on the input at point, in order to generate refined candidate strings.
 Since the completion is transferred from the original buffer to the minibuffer, the server does not receive the updated input.
-Lsp completion should work with Corfu or Company though, which perform the completion directly in the original buffer.
+LSP completion works with Corfu or Company though, which perform the completion directly in the original buffer.
-  • `consult-completing-read-multiple': Enhanced drop-in replacement for `completing-read-multiple' which works better for long candidates.
-You can select/deselect multiple candidates by pressing `RET'.
-Afterwards the selections are confirmed by pressing `RET' again.

 [Mct] <https://git.sr.ht/~protesilaos/mct>